mrf7777/furfolio_site/README.md

 - Automate commission details gathering (with structured data?).
   - This is also achived agile-like with chat.
 Consider using chat instead.
 - Facilitate communication between commissioner and commissionee

+# Deployment notes
+  - The digital ocean CDN seems to give a 417 error back when trying to upload any file.
+Using the orign endpoint is a workaround.

 # Tasks
 - [ ] Offer CRUD